<-- End Marfeel -->

 View Quiz

-Siblings Edward, Dominic, Marie-Nicole, and Aldo Cascio filed the shocking complaint Feb.
-27. The document alleges that Jackson “groomed and brainwashed” the children for over a decade, using his star power and influence to do so.
+Siblings Edward, Dominic, Marie-Nicole, and Aldo Cascio filed the complaint Feb.
+27, alleging that Jackson “groomed and brainwashed” the children for over a decade, using his star power and influence to do so.

-The filing further claims that Jackson was a “serial child predator” who drugged and raped the children as he took them to various parts of the world.
-The filing even asserted that the abuse occurred when Jackson and his own children stayed with the siblings in their family home.
+They described Jackson as a “serial child predator” who drugged and raped them as he took them to various parts of the world.
+According to the siblings, the abuse occurred when Jackson and his own children stayed at the Cascios’ family home.

 The Cascio siblings reportedly met Jackson in 1984 when he stayed at a luxury hotel that their father, Dominic, managed.
 After Jackson allegedly gained their parents’ trust through gifts and attention, the siblings claim that Jackson began to take advantage of them.

-He continued, “With the Estate’s financial success growing, the Cascios, through two different attorneys, threatened to go public with heinous accusations that completely contradicted their previous statements defending Michael unless his Estate paid staggering sums of money.”
+“With the Estate’s financial success growing, the Cascios, through two different attorneys, threatened to go public with heinous accusations that completely contradicted their previous statements defending Michael unless his Estate paid staggering sums of money,” he said.

 According to Rolling Stone, the Cascios filed the complaint amid another legal bout with the estate.
 They are attempting to void a financial settlement, claiming that the payout seeks to “silence victims of childhood sexual abuse.”
 A follow-up hearing on the matter remains set for March 5.

-“He would train me to say no to any authority and the police,” Aldo alleged of Jackson.
+“He would train me to say no to any authority and the police,” Aldo Cascio said.
 “If anyone asked, ‘Are you doing this?’ you would say no. He would say that people think this is wrong, but they’re wrong.
-This is real, this is love, but these people think it’s wrong and I
+This is real, this is love, but these people think it’s

 RELATED CONTENT: Michael Jackson Estate Tells Sexyy Red To ‘Beat It’ After Disrespectful Sample